| |

 • It’s full of nutrients, like antioxidants, fiber, Vitamins K and C, calcium, potassium, and magnesium.

-• Rhubarb is used predominantly to make sweets, like pies, custards, jams, and quick breads.
+• Rhubarb is used predominantly to make sweets, like pies, custards, jams, and quick bread.

 Ingredients for Rhubarb Nut Bread

-2. Oil and sugar.
-Norma usually used canola oil in her quick breads.
+• Oil.
+Norma usually used canola oil in her quick bread.
 This helps make it amazingly moist.
-You will also need brown sugar.

-4. Dry Ingredients.
-You’ll simply need all-purpose flour, salt, and baking soda.
+• Dry Ingredients.
+You’ll simply need all-purpose flour, brown sugar, salt, and baking soda.

-5. Stars of the show.
+• Stars of the show.
 Rhubarb and pecans, of course!
 If you don’t like nuts, just leave them out.
-You can also substitute walnuts for the pecans.
+You can also substitute walnuts for pecans in this tasty quick bread.

 How to make Rhubarb Nut Bread